connorhanks/AI-Discord-Chatbot/README.md

 ### How To Run

-Clone the repo, install the required packages, populate the tokens.txt with your Discord token(s) and optionally re-write the intents file so the AI model will be trained to your liking.
+Clone the repo, install the required packages, populate the tokens.txt file with your Discord token(s) and optionally re-write the intents file so the AI model will be trained to your liking.

 ### About The Project